 Before you apply for a licence, you will need to complete a training course at a flight school.

 Courses are designed to train you for a specific licence.
 During your course, you will obtain the theoretical knowledge and skills needed and complete the flying time required for the licence.
 When you finish your training, you will be given all the documents you need to apply for a licence.

-In addition to UK approved schools, you can choose to complete your training abroad, as long as your chosen school is EASA approved.
+In addition to UK approved schools, you can choose to complete your training abroad, as long as your chosen school is CAA approved.
 This ensures you meet the required flying standards.

 Types of flight school

 There are two types of flight school.
 They are known as Approved Training Organisations (ATOs) and Declared Training Organisations (DTOs) You can train at either type of flight school.

 DTOs are generally smaller organisations and only offer courses for private flying, such as for a LAPL or PPL licence or ratings such as Night or Aerobatics.